 Add Studio Effects

-In the desktop version of theapp, you can add various studio effects to your webcam feed.
-Although thisfeature is still in Beta, it works perfectly.
-In the Background & Filters menu, simply go to the bottom-right cornerof the screen and click Studio Effects (Beta).
+In the desktop version of the app, you can add various studio effects to your webcam feed.
+In the Background & Filters menu, go to the bottom-right corner of the screen and click Studio Effects (Beta).

 Add a Beauty Filter

-- Check the box next to Touch up my appearance
+- Check the box next to “Touch up my appearance.”

-- Use the slider to adjust the beauty filter
+- Use the “slider” to adjust the beauty filter

-- Go to Settings
+- Go to “Settings.”

-- Tap Meetings
+- Tap “Meetings.”

-- Scroll down and select Touch Up My Appearance
+- Scroll down and slide “Touch Up My Appearance” to the on posiiton.

-- Use the slider to adjust the level of “beautification”
+- Use the slider to adjust the level of “beautification.”

-To make your Zoom experience morefluid and better, we’ve rounded up a few tips for you.
-These will help you makethe most out of Zoom.
+To make your Zoom experience more fluid and better, we’ve rounded up a few tips for you.
+These will help you make the most out of Zoom.

-- Use the Recurring meeting option to automatize recurring meetings.
-No, you don’t have to create a reminder to create a Zoom meeting that takes place on a regular basis.
+- Use the Recurring meeting option.
+You don’t have to create a reminder to create a Zoom meeting everytime and on a regular basis.
 Go to “My Meetings” and check the box next to “Recurring meeting” at the bottom.

 - Record your video conferences for later use or legal reasons.
 You can store the video locally if you’re using the free version of Zoom and on the cloud if you’re a paid member.

-- You can access the list of meeting attendees under Account Management > Reports.
-Check out the Usage Reports and navigate to the meeting you want to check the attendance for.
+- You can access the list of meeting attendees under “Account Management > Reports.”
+Check out the “Usage Reports” and navigate to the meeting you want to check the attendance for.
 This is a very useful feature for larger meetings.